jpmonteagudo28/beamertheme-minilu/README.md

 * `fullfootline`, boolean, activates footline information (short title, short author);
 * `background`, keyword, sets a picture as the title background.
 If this option is not given, the primary color is used to create a solid background;
 * `primaryColor`, keyword, the primary color to use for the theme, in HEX format.
-Defaults to Pantone 200C;
+Defaults to Pantone 282 and Pantone 187;
 * `primaryLightColor`, keyword, this is intended to be a lighter version of the primary color (also in HEX format).
-Defaults to Pantone 431 C, 50%.
+Defaults to Pantone 284.

 ## Demos